aimer63/fire/docs/config.md

     _Type:_ table (dictionary)
     _Description:_

-    - Maps liquid asset names to their target weights (as floats).
+    - Maps asset names to their target weights (as floats).
     - Must sum to 1.0.
-    - Only include assets where `is_liquid = true`.
+    - Obviously `inflation` cannot be included.

   - Each rebalance year must be unique.
   - There must always be a rebalance event for year 0.
 This sets the initial allocation and the weights for all the subsequent investments until the next rebalance event.
     The initial allocation of assets is determined by the planned contribution at year 0 and the weights specified in the rebalance event for year 0.
-  - Weights must sum to exactly 1.0 and only reference liquid assets.

 ### Example: Setting the initial portfolio